rdkcentral/xts_core/docs/test_documentation.md

 # XTS Core Test Specification #

-This document defines the expected behavior of XTS core across different use cases, including its interaction with .xts files and the allocator client.
+This document defines the expected behavior of XTS core across different use cases, including its interaction with .xts files and YAML file execution.

 The test specification covers the following scenarios:

 - Usage with structured and unstructured .xts files

 - Operation without .xts files

-- Execution with and without the YAML runner
+- Execution with YAML files.

-- Interaction with the allocator client

 ### Handling of .xts Files ###